Why Freelancers Need VPN: 2021 Edition

 Secure client’s data

-Clients show a great deal of trust at the time of hiring freelancers.
-Depending upon the nature of work, they hand over their sensitive data: supplier and customer information, login credentials and passwords of major platforms, bills and other important documents believing that they will only be utilized for the sake of work and nothing else.
+Clients show a great deal of trust at the time of hiring freelancers using an applicant tracking system.
+Depending upon the nature of work, they hand over their sensitive data: supplier and customer information, login credentials and passwords of major platforms, bills, and other important documents believing that they will only be utilized for the sake of work and nothing else.
 It implies that you, as a freelancer, ought to handle this data with immense care and attention.
 This, again, is not possible without 100% encryption of communication platforms.

 Any cyber attacker can steal this data and directly or indirectly threaten you or your client for ransom.
 He can choose to upload this data on the dark web, misuse it for illegal and unethical activities, or sell it to third-party advertising agencies.
 Put simply, only a VPN can prevent inexplicable consequences of data theft.